 Eggs are nutritionally rich.
 They are great source of vitamin D and choline which helps metabolism and liver function.
 What I also love about eggs is they are high in protein and keep you sustained.

-I find women struggle with their hormonally balanced diets because they often choose to not eat, and then when they get ravenous as blood sugar drops reach for sugary foods that in turn cause more disruption.
+I find women struggle with their hormonally balanced diets because they often choose to not eat.
+Then, when they get ravenous as blood sugar drops they reach for sugary foods that in turn cause more disruption.